cnoe482/VM-Setup/README.md

   - Avaialalbity Zone: Select a zone within a region for where you VM will be hosted
   - VM Scale Set: VM will be hosted acorss multiple zones and fault domains
       - Fault Domains are points of failure for server racks
+      - Requires extra setup
+  - Availability Set: Axure will automatically distribute VM acorss zones and fault domains
-  -
+      - Requires extra setup
 - If Zone options → Avaialalbity Zone: Self Selected or Azure-Selected
   - Regions are broken into smaller sections known as availablity zones
   - Self-Selected: will allow you to select your Availablity Zone
   - Azure-Selected: Azure will select what it believes is optimal
 - If Zone options → Avaialalbity Zone:
 - Choose Security Type: Trusted Launch vs Standard
-  - Standard: Will provide just basic security options
+- Standard: Provides default Azure security features without advanced boot protections.
-  - Trusted Launch: Allows for Secure Boot & virtual Trusted Platform Module
+- Trusted Launch: Enables Secure Boot and virtual TPM (vTPM) for enhanced security.
     - Secure Boot ensures that only trusted, digitally signed software is allowed to run on computer startup.
     - Trusted Platform Module (TPM) stores and manages encryption keys to help secure sensitive data.
 - Choose Image: What Operating System you will be using